LeandroParisi/My_Complete_FullStack_Course/README.md

-# Become a full stack developer yourself:
+# I can help you becoming a full stack developer:
 ## Presentation:
 Become a full stack developer with my help!
 I have more than 10 years experience as a teacher and 3 as a software developer!